Right and Wrong Ans\"atze for Nonlinear Waves in Stochastic PDEs: Where to next

 \section{Where to next}

-It is an intriguing question, why so many of these articles are around given the obvious problems.
+It is an intriguing question why there are so many of these articles around, given the obvious problems.
 Answering this question would lead to speculation on the intent of the authors; are they honestly mistaken or fraudulent?
-I do not wish to discuss the motivations of individual researchers here, especially as it can be almost too easy to criticise others from a cosy, Western university.
+I do not wish to discuss the motivations of individual researchers here, especially as it can be almost too easy to criticise others from a cosy, western university.
 We can, and should, however, criticise the journals that publish this kind of work, especially Q1 journals.
 Unfortunately, sending editors of journals a request for retraction does not work, it only results in `promises to investigate', but none have materialised so far.

-I list here some responses from editors that are from cosy, Western universities: \begin{itemize} \item Dr. Rafal Marszalek, editor for Scientific Reports, promised an investigation into \cite{baber2024exact}, but after a year, and several repeated promises, there are no updates.
-I also submitted a `Matters Arising' to Scientific Reports about this article, but this has been with the editorial office since January 2025. \item Dr. Gary Ren, editor for Frontiers in Physics, did not respond to questions on \cite{alkhidhr2023new}. \item AIMS mathematics stated that there were no reasons to retract \cite{trouba2025soliton} after consultation with Prof. Brzezniak.
-Prof. Brzezniak has not replied yet to inquiries. \item Dr. Helmut Abels, editor for ZAMM, did not react to questions immediately after publication of \cite{al2023exact}, nor to a draft of this note. \end{itemize}
+I list here some responses from editors that are from cosy, western universities: \begin{itemize} \item Dr. Rafal Marszalek, editor for Scientific Reports, promised an investigation into \cite{baber2024exact}, but after two years and several repeated promises, there are no updates.
+I also submitted a `Matters Arising' to Scientific Reports about this article, but this was declined after half a year of waiting.
+According to the journal, the problems with the paper are not suitable for a Matters Arising, and again an investigation was promised. \item Dr. Gary Ren, editor for Frontiers in Physics, did initially not respond to questions on \cite{alkhidhr2023new}.
+After I sent him the first version of this document, he stated that ``It would not be appropriate for me, as an individual editor, to adjudicate these matters or speculate on referees’ intent outside those formal processes."
+This is of course nonsense, as adjudicating these matters is exactly the job description of an editor. \item AIMS mathematics stated that there were no reasons to retract \cite{trouba2025soliton} after consultation with Prof. Brzezniak.
+Prof. Brzezniak has not replied yet to inquiries. \item Dr. Helmut Abels, editor for ZAMM, did not react to questions immediately after publication of \cite{al2023exact}, nor to a draft of this note.
+I asked for the input of Guido Schneider, also editor for ZAMM.
+He did recognise this paper as ``complete nonsense".
+Now, Helmut Abels did respond, stating that he would be willing to publish a comment by me alongside the paper.
+So I did, but the computer system and the editor in chief had some difficulty in processing a `comment'.
+Presently, the comment is under review. \item For PLOS One, I tried a different approach.
+I flagged \cite{ali2024} as plagiarism, as it is almost identical to \cite{mohammed2021exactSchrodinger}.
+The journal promised to investigate the paper. \item Wen-Xiu Ma, professor at the University of South Florida, does not believe he has to answer questions on papers like \cite{rasid2025abundant} because he is not the corresponding author, even though a) that argument does not make sense, b) his email is on the paper and no explicit corresponding author is mentioned. \end{itemize}

 It is not practical to write to every individual editor explaining the issues with each individual paper.
 The point of this document is hence to reduce the effort for other scientists to report these types of errors, either on a site like Pubpeer or directly to the editor.